the-byte-bender/moonsharp-enhanced/README.md

 frame update, there are a few tweaks you are going to want to make.
 I've tried to package up as many of those tweaks as I could find here.

 I hope you find this useful, and I hope (but do not require) that you credit me for this work if you make use of it.
 If you do wish to credit me, you can say something along the lines of "MoonSharp performance enhancements courtesy of Duke/Smiling Cat Entertainment".
+Of course, be sure to also credit the Moonsharp team.